Sam Rosen (sportscaster): Other broadcasting areas

-Rosen has also been a play-by-play announcer for NFL on Fox since 1996.
+Rosen was a play-by-play announcer for NFL on Fox from 1996 through 2019.
+He stepped back from full time work with the NFL on FOX after the 2011 season.
+From 2012 through 2019 he worked a handful of games each season, primarily during the MLB playoffs when regular NFL on FOX announcers were covering baseball.
+His broadcasting partners have included Heath Evans, Kirk Morrison, Ron Pitts, Ray Bentley, Jerry Glanville, Tim Green, Brady Quinn, Matt Millen, Bill Maas, Brian Billick, Tim Ryan, Ronde Barber, Chad Pennington, Daryl Johnston, Cris Carter, John Lynch and Charles Davis.

 Rosen also called preseason NFL games for the Chicago Bears from 2009 to 2017, when he was replaced by Adam Amin, and previously did this for the New York Giants for several seasons.
-Rosen's broadcasting partners have included Heath Evans, Kirk Morrison, Ron Pitts, Ray Bentley, Jerry Glanville, Tim Green, Brady Quinn, Matt Millen, Bill Maas, Brian Billick, Tim Ryan, Ronde Barber, Chad Pennington, Daryl Johnston, Cris Carter, John Lynch and Charles Davis.

 Rosen was also the lead boxing announcer for the MSG Network until 1993.
 In 1989, he won the Sam Taub Award for excellence in boxing broadcasting journalism.